sgxgsx/BluetoothAssistant/README.md

 I have checked the code for possible vulnerabilities/backdoors and was not able to find any, but you are free to verify the code again.

+## Translated from Chinese

+This is an Android application used to assist in testing Bluetooth devices.

+It can receive instructions sent by adb shell and help the agent execute the Bluetooth function on the mobile phone:

+- (open) Turn on Bluetooth
+- (close)Turn off Bluetooth
+- (pair) Pair with the specified Bluetooth device [Note](#remark)
+- (unpair) Unpair the specified device
+- (discovery) Search whether the specified device is online
+- (rename) Modify the local Bluetooth name

+Compilation method:

+- Download project code
+- Import into Android Studio, compile and run

+Installation method (Win/Mac/Linux):

+- adb shell install -r [path to apk]

+How to use (Win/Mac/Linux):

+- Open the terminal on your computer and enter any of the following commands:
+   - Open adb shell am start -n xie.morrowind.tool.btassist/.MainActivity -e test open
+   - Close adb shell am start -n xie.morrowind.tool.btassist/.MainActivity -e test close
+   - Pair adb shell am start -n xie.morrowind.tool.btassist/.MainActivity -e test pair -e device [device name]
+   - Unpair adb shell am start -n xie.morrowind.tool.btassist/.MainActivity -e test unpair -e device [device name]
+   - Search adb shell am start -n xie.morrowind.tool.btassist/.MainActivity -e test discovery -e device [device name]
+   - Name adb shell am start -n xie.morrowind.tool.btassist/.MainActivity -e test rename -e name [new name]

+Where [device name] is the name of the Bluetooth device that needs to be paired/depaired/searched; [new name] is the name that you want to rename.

+- After entering the command on the terminal, the terminal will immediately return to the command prompt.
+At this time, you can loop to check whether the result file (/sdcard/bluetooth.txt) is generated on the mobile phone's memory card.
+If there is no such file, it means that the command is still being executed.
+Otherwise, it means that the command has been executed and the execution results will be stored in the following format.
+In this file:
+   - First line: command name;
+   - The second line: execution result, success is 1, failure is 0;
+   - The third line: additional information, such as the reason for failure, etc., may be empty.

+<a name="remark">Note</a>: The pair matching function needs to meet the following conditions before it can be used:

+- Re-sign the apk using the phone's system signature (the default compiled signature is the one that comes with the SDK).

+## Original in Chinese

 这是一个安卓应用，用来辅助测试蓝牙设备。

 它可接收adb shell发送的指令，帮忙代理执行手机上的蓝牙功能：